-I am so happy that you decided to speed up wordpress website which is really necessary to take up blogging professionally.
+I am so happy that you decided to do website optimization for speed which is really necessary to take up blogging professionally.

-WEBSITE SPEED: WHY IS IT SO IMPORTANT TO SPEED UP WORDPRESS
+WHY IS IT SO IMPORTANT TO DO A WEBSITE SPEED OPTIMIZATION

-Google says page load time should be ideally <200 ms and it is one of the ranking factors in search engines.
+Google says website load time should be ideally <200 ms and it is one of the ranking factors in search engines.

 But if you are doing it professionally then how many visitors can you retain with a slow website?
 In-fact your site will not even be ranked in search engines and you will be losing all your organic visitors.